Skip to contents

 The package ‘PINstimation’ implements original research by the authors, which led to four research articles:

-1. The first article provides a comprehensive overview of the package: it details the underlying theoretical background, provides a thorough description of the functions, before using them to tackle relevant research questions.
+1. The first article (published in the R journal) provides a comprehensive overview of the package: it details the underlying theoretical background, provides a thorough description of the functions, before using them to tackle relevant research questions.

 2. The second article presents a methodological approach to the computational problems of the estimation of the adjusted probability of informed trading by Duarte and Young (2009).